 - Canvas Support: for technical problems that faculty or students encounter

-To connect with a TechTutor during the summer of 2021, please email email@example.com and let us know your question as well as when you would like to meet.
+If you can't go during those hours, please email firstname.lastname@example.org and let us know your question as well as when you would like to meet.